 Forty-three Master of Engineering Management and 18 Master of Engineering degrees were awarded on May 10 (total graduates of those programs for the academic year, including September and Fall 2014, were 137 and 40, respectively).
-Watch the 2015 MEM hooding ceremony and the 2015 MEng hooding ceremony.
+Watch the 2015 MEM hooding ceremony.

 Overall, Duke awarded degrees to about 5,100 undergraduate, graduate and professional degrees to students who are graduating this spring.
 Students who graduated in September or December 2014 were invited to participate in Sunday's commencement.

 Many Pratt graduates received special prizes or awards: